Univfy raises $6 million to better predict IVF success rates using machine learning

 Univfy says it bases its research on data collected from over 150,000 IVF treatments and 500,000 embryos in large research collaborations with IVF centers in the U.S., U.K., Spain, Canada, and China.

 The startup is currently working with 12 fertility centers in the U.S., including The Advanced Fertility Institute, the Fertility Center of Dallas, and the Reproductive Resource Center.
-These centers pay a fixed monthly fee to access the software as a service (SaaS) model.
+These centers pay a fixed monthly fee to access the software-as-a-service (SaaS) model.
 (It’s important to note that patients aren’t charged extra to benefit from Univfy’s service.)

 The startup has raised just under $15 million to date and plans on using the fresh injection of capital to expand its network of fertility clinics and grow its team of 12.